salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

     std::vector<float> color;
 ```
 * **The graphics pipeline**:
-OpenGL uses a resterization pipeline to go from an array of vertices specified within the program to an image on the screen:
+To understand the rendering part, we first have to know how OpenGL works.
+It uses a resterization pipeline to go from an array of vertices specified within the program to an image on the screen:

 ![graphics_pipeline](/blog-images/Particle_simulation/graphics-pipeline.png)
    1. **Vertex Shader:** *Takes the vertex information and transforms it if necessary (for example, to apply perspective).*